-3. (New section) a.
-Whenever a temporary help service firm agrees to send a person to work as a temporary laborer, the temporary help service firm shall provide the temporary laborer, at the time of dispatch, a statement, in writing in English and in the

-- 1 language identified by the employee as the employee's primary - 2 language, containing the following items on a form approved by the - 3 commissioner:

-- (1) the name of the temporary laborer; - 5 (2) the name, address, and telephone number of: - 6 (a) the temporary help service firm, or the contact information of 7 the firm's agent facilitating the placement; - (b) its workers' compensation carrier; - 9 (c) the worksite employer or third party client; and - 10 (d) the Department of Labor and Workforce Development; - 11 (3) the name and nature of the work to be performed; - 12 (4) the wages offered; - (5) the name and address of the assigned worksite of each temporary laborer; - (6) the terms of transportation offered to the temporary laborer; - (7) a description of the position and whether it shall require any special clothing, protective equipment, and training, and what training and clothing will be provided by the temporary help service firm or the third party client; and any licenses and any costs charged to the employee for supplies or training; - (8) whether a meal or equipment, or both, are provided, either by the temporary help service firm or the third party client, and the cost of the meal and equipment, if any; - (9) for multi-day assignments, the schedule; - (10) the length of the assignment; and - (11) the amount of sick leave to which temporary workers are entitled under P.L.2018, c.10 (C.34:11D-1 et seq.), and the terms of its use.
+- 3. (New section) a.
+Whenever a temporary help service firm agrees to send a person to work as a temporary laborer, the temporary help service firm shall provide the temporary laborer, at the time of dispatch, a statement, in writing in English and in the language identified by the employee as the employee's primary language, containing the following items on a form approved by the commissioner, in a manner appropriate to whether the assignment is accepted at the temporary help service firm's office, or remotely by telephone, text, email, or other electronic exchange: - (1) the name of the temporary laborer; - (2) the name, address, and telephone number of: - (a) the temporary help service firm, or the contact information of the firm's agent facilitating the placement; - (b) its workers' compensation carrier; - (c) the worksite employer or third party client; and - (d) the Department of Labor and Workforce Development; - 31 (3) the name and nature of the work to be performed; - 32 (4) the wages offered; - 33 (5) the name and address of the assigned worksite of each 34 temporary laborer; - (6) the terms of transportation offered to the temporary laborer; - (7) a description of the position and whether it shall require any special clothing, protective equipment, and training, and what training and clothing will be provided by the temporary help service firm or the third party client; and any licenses and any costs charged to the employee for supplies or training; - (8) whether a meal or equipment, or both, are provided, either by the temporary help service firm or the third party client, and the cost of the meal and equipment, if any; - (9) for multi-day assignments, the schedule; - 45 (10) the length of the assignment, if known; and

+(11) the amount of sick leave to which temporary workers are entitled under P.L.2018, c.10 (C.34:11D-1 et seq.), and the terms of its use.

-In the event of a change in the schedule, shift, or location of an assignment for a multi-day assignment of a temporary laborer, the temporary help service firm shall provide written notice of the change not less than 48 hours in advance to the temporary laborer, when possible.
-The temporary help service firm shall bear the burden of showing that it was not possible to provide the required notice.
+4 In the event of a change in the schedule, shift, or location of an assignment for a multi-day assignment of a temporary laborer, the temporary help service firm shall provide [written] notice of the 6 change not less than 48 hours in advance to the temporary laborer, when possible, in a manner appropriate to whether the assignment 8 is accepted at the temporary help service firm's office, or remotely by telephone, text, email, or other electronic exchange.
+10 11 temporary help service firm shall bear the burden of showing that it was not possible to provide the required notice.
+If a dispute arises 12 concerning whether it was possible for a temporary help service 13 14 firm to provide the required notice, an aggrieved party shall make 15 an application to the commissioner, in a manner and form prescribed by the commissioner, for a determination on the matter.
+16